*Updated for 2022!

 A long time ago, it seems, I worked in a “big-box” electronics store.
 No, not the blue one.
 I worked at the red one that closed its doors back in 2009.
-Back then, we had thousands of people coming in the store looking for iPods.
+Back then, we had thousands of people coming into the store looking for iPods.

 That usually resulted in a confused look.
 Most people thought they were the same thing.

 All these boxes and streaming devices are pretty much the same thing.
-A TV Box, a media streamer, and a set-top box are all pretty much the same thing, just with different names.
+A TV box, a media streamer, and a set-top box are all pretty much the same thing, just with different names.

 Why So Many Different Names?

 When you look at this picture, what do you call it?
-Hint…it probably depends on where you’re from.
+Hint: it probably depends on where you’re from.

-In Europe, they’re generally called Kodi boxes due to the popularity of installing Kodi and some of the streaming add-ons that are available.
+In Europe, they’re generally called Kodi boxes due to the popularity of installing Kodi in addition to some of the streaming add-ons that are available.
 They can also be called IPTV boxes because it’s much easier to find an Internet Protocol TV (IPTV) service on that side of the Atlantic than here in the U.S. To put it simply, IPTV is a way to get live TV over the Internet.

-If you’re in Asia, then chances are you’ve heard them called TV boxes.
-Personally, I prefer calling them TV boxes.
+If you’re in Asia, chances are you’ve heard them called TV boxes.
+Personally, I also prefer calling them TV boxes.
 It is a more generic term, sure, but the device can do so many things that it just makes more sense.